elementalsecurity/sec-arch/05_frameworks_and_standards/zero_trust.md

 # Zero Trust Architecture (ZTA)

-Zero Trust Architecture (ZTA) is a security model that assumes no implicit trust—inside or outside the network perimeter.
+Zero Trust Architecture (ZTA) is a security model that assumes no implicit trust (like me) inside or outside the network perimeter.
 Instead, it advocates for continuous verification of identities, devices, and access context, and restricts access to only what is necessary.

 "Never trust, always verify."